Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

   - Owner
   - Contract information
   - Block created
-- User votes on a proposal: Regardless of the kind of vote passed by the user the proposal's contract must inform the main contract of the following details of the proposal:
+- User votes on a proposal: Regardless of the kind of vote passed by the user, the proposal's contract must inform the main contract of the following details of the proposal:
   - ID
   - Total number of votes (up votes/down votes)
 - User contributes to a proposal: The main contract must be informed of the following details when such an action takes place:
   - ID
   - Total amount contributed
-- When a proposal reaches it deadline: In order for the main contract to enact an evaluation it would be needing details of the proposal:
+- When a proposal reaches it deadline: In order for the main contract to enact an evaluation it would be needing the following details of the proposal:
   - ID
   - Outcome of evaluation (passed/failed)
 - A failed proposal's refundable balance reaches zero: The main contract would need only the id of proposal:
   - ID

 > You may have noticed that as opposed to our understanding of Events sending data to the frontend, we speak of the proposal contract sending information to the main contract instead of the frontend.
 This is because of the the nature of Events and how they are handled in the frontend.
 > Events declared in the backend are bound to functions in the frontend that get called every time the Event bound to it gets fired in the contract.
 Combining this with API calls, we can make a proposal contract fire up an Event that makes the user's frontend interact with the main contract to fire up an Event too, this time to everyone.
+Just like a chain reaction.
 > Another fine thing about Events, is that, since they are bound to functions in the frontend, the data sent to the frontend through an Event, act as arguments for the function's execution.
 This gives us room to be flexible, so although we could declare several different Events for different actions, for a group of related actions, we could use just one Event declaration and in the frontend switch between the several possible returned data.

 **Now try to figure out the right declarations for both API calls and Events, write your findings in a comment.**